New Student Registration

 Residence Hall Facilities

-Residence halls are furnished and provide lounges, laundry facilities, computer labs, in-room wireless Internet, free parking, and expanded basic cable TV.
+Residence halls are furnished and provide lounges, laundry facilities, computer labs, in-room wireless Internet & free parking.
 Each hall is managed by a Resident Director with help from student Resident Assistants.
 Programs through the Residence Life Office promote student development as well as safety and security awareness.

 Lewis and Clark Hall-146-bed coed hall